yanir75/kubehcl/README.md

 ## Tool usage
 kubehcl renders HCL files and deploys them to kubernetes.
 This tool is used as a template engine.
 As a result, the user is responsible for the definitions of the resources, there is no concrete schema for the resouce.
-However, the resources will still be validated to match the current kubernetes version.
+However, the resources will still be validated based on the cluster version schemas.
 Please take a look at the example folder [example](/example/) for kubehcl configuration files.

 ## Installation